 You are not required to take any further action in respect of the report lodged.
-I make the following comments to assist you when you next prepare a financial report:
+I make the following comments to assist you when you next prepare a financial report.
+The Commission will confirm these concerns have been addressed prior to filing next year's report.